aseven7/ap-scheduler/README.md

 	<command>cmd /c start E:\\script\\JB00A1.bat</command>
 	<presentCommand>job:JB00A2</presentCommand>
 ```
+6. Setup HttpClient for access schedule and logs in user friendly format (default : http://localhost:8080).

 Actually, No Difference between *command* and *presentCommand*. but *presentCommand* can use for call another job task after *command* finish executed.
 To call another job simply use syntax :
 *job:JOBID*